learn-neuroimaging/hitchhackers_guide_brain/CONTRIBUTING.md

 To sum up these steps:

-- Go to https://github.com/learn-neuroimaging/tutorials-and-resources and click
-  the "Fork" button to create your own copy of the project.
+-   Go to the [repository](https://github.com/learn-neuroimaging/tutorials-and-resources) and click the "Fork" button to create your own copy of the project.

 -   Clone the project to your local computer:
 ```
 git clone git@github.com:<username>/tutorials-and-resources.git
 ```
 where `<username>` is your GitHub username.

 -   Create a branch for the feature you want to work on.
 Since the branch name will appear on the pull request, use a meaningful name:
 ```
 git checkout -b <branch_name>
 ```
 (e.g. `git checkout -b fix_title`)

 -   Commit locally as you progress (`git add` and `git commit`)

 -   To push your changes to your fork on GitHub, type:
 ```
 git push origin <branch_name>
 ```

 -   Go to GitHub.
 The new branch will show up with a green Pull Request button.
 Simply click it.

 -   You pull request will be under review.
 A friendly discussion with the reviewer(s) will be done in order to improve the quality of your contribution if needed.
 If so, update your pull request until your changes are pushed up.
 The pull request will update automatically and will finally be merged by the reviewer(s).